angusfung/face-gender-classification/README.md

 ```
 ./classification.py --part 5 --log INFO
 ```
-Trains the classifier on images of `6` different actors / actresses and then tests the performance on `10` images of `6` other actors / actresses.
-The size of the training size varies from `10` to `70` and the performance is plotted.
+Trains the classifier on images of `6` actors / actresses and then tests the performance on `10` images of `6` different actors / actresses.
+The size of the training size is varied from `10` to `70` and the performance is plotted.